Peppertype vs Anyword for Marketing Copy 2026: Which One Actually Delivers?

 Anyword

-And here's where things get interesting.
-Anyword is the tool I point performance marketers toward when they ask what's actually different about AI copywriting in 2026 versus 2022.
-The answer is predictive performance scoring — and Anyword has been building and refining this since it became a thing.
-The platform analyzes your copy and assigns a Predictive Performance Score based on actual ad data from millions of real campaigns.
-That's not some marketing fluff.
+Look, Anyword is the tool I point performance marketers toward when they ask what's actually different about AI copywriting in 2026 versus 2022.
+The answer is predictive performance scoring — and Anyword has been building and refining this since before it was fashionable.
+The platform analyzes your generated copy and assigns a Predictive Performance Score based on historical ad data from millions of real campaigns.
+That's not a gimmick.
 That is the product.

 What Anyword Actually Does